wmarshall484/websiteTest/drafts/SPLIntegration.md

 ```
 tuple<rstring attribute_name>
 ```
 Which makes sense, since 'appendOperator' both takes and produces an rstring.
-A hypothetical operator that takes an rstring and an integer would look like:
+A hypothetical operator that takes and emits an rstring and an integer would look like:
 ```
 tuple<rstring first_attribute_name, uint32 second_attribute_name>
 ```